hack4impact-mcgill/mu-map/README.md

 ### How To Run Backend
 - Make sure docker is running and the postgres container exists (which was created in the previous section).
 - Run "npm start".
 You should see some output about the database tables being created.
 You are ready to work with the API.
+- Run "npm t" to run unit tests.
+It will show a sql error at start which is a known issue, but the unit tests should pass.